North American River Otter

 Loves: His caregivers, who he follows back &forth

-Known For: Being the youngest dolphin at CMA, only 2 years old!
+Known For: Being the youngest otter at CMA, only 2 years old!

 Can Be Found: Playing with ice cubes, ice floats, anything ice